Brian Boru: Battle of Clontarf

 Máel Mórda was aware that the High King would return to Dublin in 1014 to try once more to defeat him.
 He may have hoped that by defying Brian, he could enlist the aid of all the other regional rulers.
 If so, he was sorely disappointed.
 The province of Connacht and most of the province of Ulster failed to support either side of the conflict, with the exception of Flaithbertach Ua Néill of the northern Uí Néill who sent troops to Máel Mórda.
 His inability to obtain troops from any rulers in Ireland may explain why Máel Mórda sought support from rulers outside Ireland, sending his subordinate and nephew, Sigtrygg, the ruler of Dublin, overseas to do so.

 Sigtrygg sailed to Orkney, and on his return stopped at the Isle of Man.
 These islands had been occupied by the Vikings long before and the Hiberno-Norse had close ties with Orkney and the Isle of Man.
 There was even a precedent for employing Norsemen from the isles; they had been used by Sigtrygg's father, Amlaíb Cuarán, in 980, and by Sigtrygg himself in 990.
 Their incentive to fight was loot, not land.

 It has been argued that, contrary to the assertions made in the Cogadh Gaedhil re Gallaibh, this was not an attempt by the Vikings to reconquer Ireland.
 All of the Norsemen, both the Norse-Gaels of Dublin and the Norsemen from the Isles, were in the service of Máel Mórda.
 The High King had 'Vikings' in his army as well: the Hiberno-Norse of Limerick and probably those of Waterford, Wexford, and Cork as well.
 Some sources include a rival gang of Norse mercenaries from the Isle of Man, led by Brodir's own brother, Óspak.
 The two brothers would go on to fight on opposite sides in the battle.
-Some scholars argus that, essentially, this conflict was an Irish civil war with minor foreign participation.
+Some scholars argue that, essentially, this conflict was an Irish civil war with minor foreign participation.
 However, the revisionist idea of Brian Boru's campaign and the battle of Clontarf being more akin to a civil war than an international war between the Irish and Norsemen has recently been challenged by researchers from the Universities of Coventry, Oxford and Sheffield.
-Using Network analysis to mathematically analyze the medieval text, they found over 1000 relationships between about 300 characters; as such, the traditional view may be more accurate after all.
+Using network analysis to mathematically analyze the medieval text, they found over 1000 relationships between about 300 characters; as such, the traditional view may be more accurate after all.

 Along with whatever troops he obtained from abroad, Brian mustered troops from his home province of Munster, southern Connacht, and the province of Meath, the latter contingent commanded by his old rival Máel Sechnaill mac Domnaill.
 Brian's army may have outnumbered Máel Mórda's, since Brian felt secure enough to dispatch a mounted detachment under the command of his youngest son, Donnchad, to raid southern Leinster, presumably hoping to force Máel Mórda to release his contingents from there to return to defend their homes.